eBay Selling Limits UK: Where to Check Yours & How to Get an Increase (2026)

 How often does eBay increase selling limits?

 eBay reviews every account monthly and adjusts limits automatically based on your sales volume and buyer feedback.
-You can also request an increase yourself at any point via the Request a limit increase button, or from the message eBay sends when you’re close to your cap.
+If the request option is available to your account, use the Request a limit increase button or the message eBay sends when you’re close to your cap.

 Do sold items count towards my eBay selling limit?